• J.D. (Law School, University of Bologna, 1991, magna

 School of Law in New York City.
 Professor Mancini is a member of

-the Executive Committee of the International Association of
+the Executive Committees of both the International Association of

-Constitutional Law, and a project leader of the Center for
+and a project leader of the Center for Constitutional Studies and

-Constitutional Studies and Democratic Development, a program that
+Democratic Development, a program that provides research and

-provides research and training for individuals and groups from
+training for individuals and groups from countries undergoing the

 European Union Law